 How to Start a Silent Book Club

-Guinevere de la Mare, founder of Silent Book Club and author of newly-released I’d Rather be Reading, shares tips on how to create a reading community of your own.
+Guinevere de la Mare, founder of Silent Book Club and author of I’d Rather be Reading, shares tips on how to create a reading community of your own.

 Like countless other good ideas, Silent Book Club was born on the back of a proverbial cocktail napkin.
 My friend Laura and I were at a neighborhood French bistro having a glass of wine one evening back in 2012, and I was complaining about a book club I was in at the time.
 I can’t remember what the assigned book was, but it was something that I had no interest in reading.
 I had been slogging through it, and I needed to cram to finish it in time for the meeting that was rapidly approaching.